Digi-Comp II: Description

 The Digi-Comp II was not programmable, unlike the Digi-Comp I, an earlier offering in the E.S.R. product line that used an assortment of plastic slides, tubes, and bent metal wires to solve simple logic problems.
+However, the Digi-Comp II is more suitable for public display, since the only removable elements are the moving balls.

 Computational power

 Computer scientist Scott Aaronson analyzed the computational power of the Digi-Comp II.
 There are several ways to mathematically model the device's computational capabilities.
-A natural abstraction is a directed acyclic graph in which each internal vertex has an out-degree of 2, representing a toggle cam that routes balls to one of two other vertices.
+A natural abstraction is a directed acyclic graph (DAG) in which each internal vertex has an out-degree of 2, representing a toggle cam that routes balls to one of two other vertices.
 A fixed number of balls are placed at a designated source vertex, and the decision problem is to determine whether any balls ever reach a designated sink vertex.

 Aaronson showed that this decision problem, given as inputs a description of the DAG and the number of balls to run (encoded in unary), is complete under log-space reduction for CC, the class of problems log-space reducible to the stable marriage problem.
-He also showed that the variant of the problem in which the number of balls is encoded in binary, allowing the machine to run for an exponentially longer time, is still in P.
+He also showed that the variant of the problem in which the number of balls is encoded in binary, allowing the machine to run for an exponentially longer time, is still in the P class of complexity.

 Reproductions

 A slightly downscaled reproduction of the Digi-Comp II, made from plywood, is available from Evil Mad Scientist since 2011.
 This reproduction uses 11 mm steel pachinko balls, and measures 10 × 24 in.

 In 2011, Evil Mad Scientist also created a giant variant measuring around 4 × 8 ft in size that uses billiard balls.
-The Massachusetts Institute of Technology's Stata Center houses one copy of the giant version.
+The Stata Center at the Massachusetts Institute of Technology displays one copy of the giant version for hands-on operation by visitors.